The Best Restaurants In The East Village

 When fries wind up in burritos, it can go one of two ways.
 Either the fries are drastically soggy and weigh the whole operation down, or they're the perfect golden, crispy additions to your handheld meal.
 At Electric Burrito on St. Marks, expect the latter.
 This counter-service spot's California burritos—like what you’d find at a stand in San Diego—use french fries in place of rice, but you can also order their Conga burritos which are just as noteworthy and come with beans, rice, crema, and your choice of protein.

-If you’re Googling “Fun restaurants East Village,” 886 epitomizes what you’re looking for.
-The neon-lit narrow space could easily be converted into the city’s smallest nightclub, and the outdoor dining area pretty much always feels like a Taiwanese-beer-fueled St. Marks party.
+If you’re googling “Fun restaurants East Village,” 886 is what you’re looking for.
+The narrow, neon-lit space could easily be converted into the city’s smallest nightclub.
 But the real reason you come here is for the excellent Taiwanese food, like their big fried chicken sandwich and braised pork with soft-boiled egg over seasoned rice.
 Nothing on the menu costs over $20, so this is a great spot for an affordable meal with a couple of friends.

 Great breakfast burritos are a rarity in this city, and this Pueblan counter-service spot does them extremely well.
 Theirs are packed tight with steamy scrambled eggs, black beans galore, onions, peppers, and jack cheese to bind everything together.
 The morning is our preferred time to visit this small, cash-only bakery, but their tortas and tamales with mole poblano are worth trying, too.

 Of the trio of Frank restaurants, we like Supper the best.
 It feels a little more grown-up than Lil Frankie’s and Frank, and it still serves the spaghetti al limone that at least one person you know has photographed and questionably captioned with “get in my belly.”
-Supper is exactly the sort of place you’ll want to be on a Sunday evening for a large quantity of homemade pasta and some red wine.
-There are always exciting-sounding specials, but you can also rely on the gnocchi and aforementioned excellent spaghetti al limone.
+Supper is exactly the sort of place you’ll want to visit on a Sunday evening for a large quantity of homemade pasta and red wine.
 Just know that they only accept cash.